 Family finance tips

 At Gerber Life we know the value of a hard-earned dollar.
 And when you're raising a family, it becomes even more important to stretch that dollar as far as it can go to help you save money.
 Our family finance tips can help you make smart decisions for spending your money as well as help you make use of opportunities to save it.
-Whether it's clipping coupons before grocery shopping or throwing a do-it-yourself (DIY) children's birthday party, our family finance tips can help you think outside the box, so that you can put more money into saving.
+Whether it's clipping coupons before grocery shopping or throwing a do-it-yourself (DIY) children's birthday party, our family finance tips can help you think outside the box so that you can save money.

 Retirement can mean different things to different people, but one aspect remains constant: having some kind of retirement savings in order to pay your living expenses if you will no longer receive a paycheck or other income.